 Complainants may wish to refer their complaint to the Tenants' Committee Tenant Complaints Panel.
 The Panel will receive appropriate training and support to investigate a complaint and to adhere to data protection protocols.
 This can include an SLH member of staff or an Independent Tenant Advisor.
-The Tenants' Committee will agree the Complaints Panel membership at the AGM.
+The Tenants' Committee will agree the Complaints Panel membership.
 Tenant Board Members cannot be on the Panel.
-The Tenant Complaint Panel will be registered with the Housing Ombudsman.
 Their remit includes making decisions on complaints and making recommendations to SLH.
 SLH will consider their findings seriously and, although not binding on SLH, will ensure that these are taken into consideration and documented should these be taken into account at a later stage.